YassineMarroun/BuildingAndroid2.0/README.md

   - Using IF / WHEN statements.
   - Using ARRAYS: Adding / Accessing / Modifying / Deleting / Iterating with For each.
   - Viewing how operations are declared for MAPS.
+  - Viewing the declaration of FOR and WHILE loops.

 01.KidsOperationsApp
   -